 - To be considered for funding, applicants must own the property to be rehabilitated or possess legal authorization from the owner to apply for funding.
 Applicants must provide evidence of demonstrated site control through a lease, purchase contract or option to purchase.
 Both owner-occupied and rental properties are eligible.
 All owners must be willing to execute required legal documents.
 Non-profit organizations may receive funding for more than one project at a time.

 - All properties must be listed on the Phoenix Historic Property Register and contribute or potentially contribute (once project is completed) to the historic character of the property, site or district as determined by the city Historic Preservation Office.

-- All proposed projects must conform to the City of Phoenix General Design Guidelines for Historic Properties (PDF) and the Secretary of the Interior's Standards for the Treatment of Historic Properties as determined by the city Historic Preservation Office.
+- All proposed projects must conform to the city of Phoenix General Design Guidelines for Historic Properties (PDF) and the Secretary of the Interior's Standards for the Treatment of Historic Properties as determined by the city's Historic Preservation Office.

 The program's main focus is to assist projects that substantially rehabilitate historic residential building exteriors.
 The city's Historic Preservation Office determines the eligibility of all proposed work items.
 Eligible exterior work can include: